 Developing eCRFs requires careful planning and a solid framework to ensure your forms align all individuals and tasks in the data collection process from the very beginning.
 Creating blueprints for a form before staring the electronic form development allows you to more easily adjust if needed.

 This metaphor illustrates the importance of creating a mock-up first to save time and avoid making changes during the actual build.
-Lambert notes it can be helpful to map out a plan on paper before building it electronically in your electronic data capture system (EDC), so you can easily make changes where necessary before the plan is finalized.
+Lambert notes it can be helpful to map out a plan before building a form in your electronic data capture system (EDC), so you can easily make changes where necessary before the plan is finalized.

 3. Ensure the right people are involved in the form design process